psmops/fdigest2/README.md

 ##
 ## 4. Command line usage

-If you successfully build a `digest2` executable and downloaded a `digest2.model.csv` to the same directory, you should be able to run it from this directory.
+If you successfully built a `digest2` executable and downloaded a `digest2.model.csv` to the same directory, you should be able to run it from this directory.
 Invoking the program without command line arguments (or with invalid arguments) shows this usage prompt.

 ```